graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `NameConverter` and `SchemaFilter` have been removed from `ExecutionOptions` and are now properties on the `Schema`.
 * `GraphQL.Utilities.ServiceProviderExtensions` has been made internal.
 This affects usages of it's extension method `GetRequiredService`.
 Instead reference the `Microsoft.Extensions.DependencyInjection.Abstractions` NuGet package and use extension method from `Microsoft.Extensions.DependencyInjection.ServiceProviderServiceExtensions` class.
-* `GraphQL.Instrumentation.StatsReport` and its associated classes has been removed.
+* `GraphQL.Instrumentation.StatsReport` and its associated classes have been removed.
 Please copy the source code into your project if you require these classes.